hp98us/xml-parser/README.md

 # xml-parser
-It is an xml parser using element tree.
+It is an xml and json parser.